Bob is a student of mine—he took the Tax-Savvy Expat: Entrepreneur course. Let’s talk about Bob’s tax situation before and after taking the course.

 - pay more for advertising and content in his affiliate marketing business.

-It’s also just put him on a better footing to grow in the future, knowing that his tax savings will grow right along with his income.
+It’s also just put him on a better footing to grow in the future.

 You can do the same thing

-Have any ideas for what an extra $25,000 every year would do for your business?
+Have any ideas for what an extra $25,000 every year would do for you?

 You can use the same structure Bob used as long as you meet the following three requirements: